YatinSirohi/Twitter_ProfilePage_REACT/README.md

 # Twitter_ProfilePage_REACT
-This is a small project where I created Twitter clone - Profile page, using React.
+This is a small project where I created a Twitter clone - Profile page, using React.
-React, Bootstrap and css are used in the project and mongo db is used a database.
+React, Bootstrap and css are used in the project and mongo db is used as a database.
 (Database access is open to all) Server.js has the code of setting up mongodb.
 Node modules need to be installed to run the app.
 To run, navigate to ../src and enter command node server.js.
 This will connect the app to the server. (server runs on 3001 port)